 Add the orange zest and continue to heat on low until the mix is warm, string to dissolve all the sugar and glucose syrup.
 Test the ice cream mix.
 If it is not 'orangery' enough you can zest another two oranges and add it, or you could add a few drops of food-safe orange oil.
 Keep in mind the flavor will increase as the mix cools and the zest infuses its flavor into the ice cream mix.
 Give the milk and tapioca starch slurry a good stir and add it to the ice cream mix.
 Stir well, then remove from the heat and allow to cool for ten to fifteen minutes.

 Strain the mix into a heat-proof jug.
 I do not recommend leaving the zest in, it will make your ice cream bitter and the zest will catch in the machine as the ice cream churns.
 Chill the mix in the fridge for at least four hours, preferably overnight.

 Put your ice cream storage container into the freezer to chill.
 If using a self churning ice cream churner switch it on about ten minutes before churning your ice cream, otherwise take the freezer bowl out of the freezer right before churning your ice cream.

 Churn the ice cream.
-It will be the consistency of soft serve when its done.
-Transfer to chilled container.
-Sprinkle with orange zest and mix briefly.
-Freeze for four hours, or until firm.
+It will be the consistency of soft-serve when it's done.
+Transfer to the chilled container and freeze for four hours, or until firm.

 How to serve

-To serve remove from the freezer, scoop and enjoy!
-Fabulous on its own, or with some extra candied orange peel and syrup drizzled over the top.
-Perfect to serve after a Christmas feast or just because.
+To serve the orange chocolate ice cream remove from the freezer, scoop and enjoy!
+Fabulous on its own, or with some leftover orange syrup from my chocolate covered orange peel drizzled over the top.
+Perfect for festive Christmas dessert or at any other time of the year.
 Delicious!